atg25/portfolio/docs/06-implementation.md

 # Implementation Guide: The Creator Archetype (Genuine & Approachable)

+## Overview

+This project is a Next.js portfolio site with a focus on modularity, data visualization, and clean UI components.
+The codebase is organized under `src/app` for pages and features, and `src/components` for reusable UI elements.

 ## Project Setup

 Our setup process is designed to be approachable and accessible for everyone, regardless of technical background.
 Each step is clearly explained to ensure all users can confidently get started.